Documentation Index

 Disaster recovery testing

 Cognite performs extensive multi-service disaster recovery tests twice per year.
-The tests engage all Cognite teams that own services in general availability.
+The tests engage all Cognite teams that own services in production.
 In addition, new services and services that have undergone significant changes also need to pass single-service disaster recovery tests before they’re made available.
 We select scenarios for the disaster recovery tests using risk analysis, experiences from earlier disaster recovery tests, and needs for validating redundancy in resources, skills, or infrastructure.
 Examples of earlier DR tests include- simulating a complete outage of a cloud service provider region.

 - data corruption in several data stores.